|

 Ken did, but some only represent tenants.
 Since this website is NOT a

 lawyer referral service, there is NO recommendation made.
 Other Considerations Bankruptcy You may have heard that a bankruptcy can stop the eviction, but it only delays the process.
 Federal Bankruptcy law automatically "stays" [stops] an eviction action.
 However, the over-use of bankruptcy to stall evictions has caused the Bankruptcy Courts to create a special process to quickly reinstate the eviction.
-Consequently, if you were to file a bankruptcy with the intent to delay the eviction, the stay could be "lifted" within as little as 2 weeks, and probably less than 4 weeks, and you're back where you were.
+Consequently, if you were to file a bankruptcy with the intent to delay the eviction, the stay could be "lifted" within as little as a month, and probably less than 3 months, and you're back where you were.
+If the bankruptcy is lifted, the eviction is only for possession, not money, so the landlord can only lose in real terms.
 If you were planning to file a bankruptcy anyway, it MUST be filed before trial, not after you lose the trial.
-Before trial, the landlord has to go to the Bankruptcy Court to get permission to continue with the eviction, and then reset a new date fro the trial, all of which can easily take a month.
+Before trial, the landlord has to go to the Bankruptcy Court to get permission to continue with the eviction, and then reset a new date for the trial, all of which can easily take a month.
+Sometimes the judge will just reset the trial for the expected time to get the bankruptcy order permitting the eviction to continue.
 A bankruptcy filed after you lose your case can reduce your payment of that judgment amount, but it DOES NOT NECESSARILY STOP THE LOCKOUT.
 There are technical circumstances and rules about that, which are beyond the scope of this website.
 Tenant Blacklisting One of the most insidious aspects of evictions comes

 from credit reporting services.
 If you do not win your case, or it is